 On the other hand, the non-obstruction part of $\Gamma_3^\mathcal{O}$ is equal to

 where the function $G$ is defined by

 after evaluating the correlator on the UHP using the doubling trick.
 The origin of terms above is relatively clear.

 It is rather involved to report the expressions explicitly after this point, so we just explain the resulting structure in words.
-More details and explicit expressions can be found in the ancillary \texttt{Mathematica} notebook.
+More details and explicit expressions can be found in the \texttt{Mathematica} notebook in the Supplementary material.
 After differentiating~\eqref{eq:5.30} with respect to $E_j$s and setting them to zero, we are left with terms proportional to

 Note that the derivatives of the function $G$ always produces an extra factor of $E$ for $\delta'(E)$ terms.
 Evaluating the Fourier integral then yields a pair of moduli integrals proportional to $f(0)$ and $f''(0)$.
 These integrals do not contain the mapping radii $\rho_j(u_i)$ of the third Ellwood vertex $\mathcal{E}_3$, which is consistent with the form of the original expression, inspect~\eqref{eq:5.26}.
 Thus, these moduli integrals can be evaluated without specifying the vertex $\mathcal{E}_3$ as long as the Feynman decomposition of $\mathcal{R}$ is implemented to treat their divergences consistently---see appendix~\ref{app:B} for more details.
 Doing this numerically, we report